The Moung Ngwe Zin Building

 Moung Ngwe Zin Building on Kad Kong Ta

-The Moung Ngwe Zin building is on Kad Kong Ta.
-Kad Kong Ta is a historical quarter of Lampang parallel to the bank of the Wang River.
+The Moung Ngwe Zin building is on Kad Kong Ta, which is a historical quarter of Lampang parallel to the bank of the Wang River.
 Moung Ngwe Zin was a Burmese teak trader who built the house in 1908.
 It is one of the most beautiful Burmese inspired residences in Thailand.
 He is credited with establishing the Wat Chai Mongkol (aka Wat Chong Ka) and the local Kanlayanee School.

-The old picture comes from the website www.clipmass.com.
-According to this site, this building was a store selling western consumer goods to resident British employees working for one of the teak logging companies.
-It has also served as a bar and hotel for employees of the Bombay Burmah Trading Corporation.
-The BBTC was the most prominent British teak logging company.
+According to some, this building was a store selling western consumer goods to resident British employees working for one of the teak logging companies.
+It allegedly has also served as a grocery store, bar and hotel for employees of the Bombay Burmah Trading Corporation.
+The BBTC was one the most prominent British teak logging company.

 Lakon, centre of the teak industry

 About 100 years ago, Lampang was a significant centre of the teak industry in North Thailand.
-The Bombay Burmah Trading Corporation, the Borneo Company, the Anglo-Thai Company and the Louis Leonowens Company had offices in Lampang.
-Lampang was known as Lakon in those days.
+The Bombay Burmah Trading Corporation, the Borneo Company, the Anglo-Thai Company and the Louis Leonowens Company all had offices in Lampang, which was known as Lakon in those days.
 There was a British Consulate as well as a sports club.
 The Lakon sports club offered leisure and sports activities for the employees of the teak companies and the missionaries of the Presbyterian Church.

 Some of the British teak companies had been operating for many years in Burma.
 They brought with them many Burmese and Shan workers.
 These immigrants established temples and built houses in typical Burmese and Shan architectural style.
 The building has been beautifully restored.
 The association of Siamese architects awarded the owners of the building the outstanding architecture award for Lanna building conservation.